 4. Vanilla Sugar

-This is probably the most common, but it’s not what I prefer to use as a vanilla extract substitute.
-At the same time though, if you already have it on hand, use it!
-You’ll need 3 times as much vanilla sugar to replace vanilla extract, and be sure to reduce the amount of sugar used in the recipe appropriately.
+This is probably the most common, but not my first preference since it’s sugar.
+But if you already have it on hand, use it!
+You’ll need 3 times as much vanilla sugar to replace vanilla extract, and be sure to reduce the amount of sugar in your recipe appropriately.

-A lot of recipes call for vanilla extract, but you can usually use a different flavor extract in its place.
+You definitely can use a different flavor extract in the place of vanilla extract.
 Almond extract has a stronger flavor, so use half as much.
 Also know that you’re more likely to taste the almond flavor in the end.
 This may or may not be a big deal, but I wanted to let you know!

 6. Maple Syrup

 When you’re using only 1 tsp in a dozen muffins, no one will notice the difference in taste.
-Use equal amounts if you go this route.
+Use equal amounts of maple syrup if you go this route.

 7. Honey